thehackersplaybook/edison/README.md

 ---

-## License
+## 🪪 License

-Edison is distributed under the MIT License.
-Refer to the [LICENSE](https://github.com/thehackersplaybook/edison/blob/main/LICENSE) file for full details.
+This project is licensed under the **GNU AGPLv3**, with an option for **commercial licensing**.

+- ✅ Free to use for open source, education, and public research.
+- 🚫 Commercial users must either:
+  - Open-source their entire codebase under AGPLv3, or
+  - Purchase a commercial license from the author (Aditya Patange aka AdiPat).

+To request a commercial license or discuss exceptions, contact:
+**Aditya Patange (AdiPat)** – [contact.adityapatange@gmail.com]